awsdocs/amazon-workspaces-user-guide/doc_source/client_troubleshooting.md

 **To resolve certificate failures**

 Use one of the following solutions for certificate failures\.
-+ For the Windows client, download and install the latest Windows client application from [Amazon Workspaces Client Downloads](https://clients.amazonworkspaces.com/)\.
++ For the Windows client, download and install the latest Windows client application from [Amazon WorkSpaces Client Downloads](https://clients.amazonworkspaces.com/)\.
 During installation, the client application ensures that your operating system trusts certificates issued by Amazon Trust Services\.
-If updating your client does not resolve the issue, contact your Amazon Workspaces administrator\.
+If updating your client does not resolve the issue, contact your Amazon WorkSpaces administrator\.
-+ For all other clients, contact your Amazon Workspaces administrator\.
++ For all other clients, contact your Amazon WorkSpaces administrator\.

 ## It sometimes takes several minutes to log in to my Windows WorkSpace<a name="login_delay"></a>

 Group Policy settings that are set by your system administrator can cause a delay on login after your Windows WorkSpace has been launched or rebooted\.
 This delay occurs while the Group Policy settings are being applied to the WorkSpace, and is normal\.

-## When I try to log in, the Amazon Workspaces Windows client gets stuck on the "Preparing your login page" screen<a name="login_stuck_preparing_page"></a>
+## When I try to log in, the Amazon WorkSpaces Windows client gets stuck on the "Preparing your login page" screen<a name="login_stuck_preparing_page"></a>

 When starting versions 3\.0\.4 and 3\.0\.5 of the WorkSpaces Windows client application on a Windows 10 machine, the client might get stuck on the "Preparing your login page" screen\.
 To avoid this issue, either upgrade to version 3\.0\.6 of the Windows client application or do not run the Windows client application with administrator \(elevated\) privileges\.